Author Susanne Dietze

 The answer to that last question is a resounding no. And as for the earlier questions, well...that's tricky.
 One addresses members of the peerage according to a particular set of rules.

-First of all, Your Majesty is reserved for the Sovereign (today, Queen Elizabeth II).
+First of all, Your Majesty is reserved for the Sovereign (today, King Charles III).
 In the Regency period, the Prince Regent was always addressed as Your Royal Highness, and after that, Sir.
-(Today, Prince Charles is styled the same way.)
+(Today, Prince William is styled the same way.)

 Following the Royal Family, the peerage has five descending ranks: Duke, Marquess, Earl, Viscount, and Baron.
 While a few women were and are peeresses in their own right, the majority of peers are men and they are considered noble.
 Wives and children of peers are considered commoners (Lady Diana Spencer, daughter of an earl, was a commoner when she married Prince Charles--even though she became the Princess of Wales, she was not a princess in her own right and was still a commoner).
 Children, primarily first-born sons, sometimes receive a courtesy title of lesser rank, but it is not until their father dies that the eldest son inherits the father's title and is considered a peer rather than a commoner.